apmiller108/mixxx_midi_clock/README.md

   phase) just like in Mixxx Clock mode.
 ## Getting Started
 TODO: add instructions for each step
 1. Build the Arduino project.
+See [instructions in the Wiki](https://github.com/apmiller108/mixxx_midi_clock/wiki/Arduino-prototype)
 2. Use the [Arduino IDE](https://www.arduino.cc/en/software) to upload the code to the Arudino.
 This is the `mixxx_midi_clock.ino` file.
 3. Move the controller script files to the `controllers` directory in your